 This is because, while the tools and the general freedom are there for the first time, desire, resolution and breadth of vision are absent, also for the first time.
 The endowment is therefore at risk.
 For the first time.”

 We think of psychology as a modern science, rooted in late nineteenth-/early twentieth-century work of Western scholars such as William James, Wilhelm Wundt, Ivan Pavlov, Charles Darwin, Sigmund Freud and Carl Jung.
 But the most important insights about human thought, behavior and motivation — including some of the “new” ideas put forward by these thinkers — are much older.

+In fact, the insights and methods we most urgently need to move beyond the limits of our error-prone nature and conditioning, to forge a conscious phase of human evolution, are available to us today, but outside the reach of scientific inquiry or modern psychological practices alone.
 As Jung himself wrote in Modern Man in Search of a Soul, “Psychoanalysis itself and the lines of thought to which it gives rise — surely a distinctly Western development — are only a beginner’s attempt compared to what is an immemorial art in the East.”

 Uncovering these traditional psychologies, seeing how and where they intersect with modern research on the mind and brain, and finding ways to apply this important part of the human legacy to solving the most urgent needs of our contemporary culture, is a major focus of ISHK’s work.

 From the beginning of time, stories have filled a universal need for context and meaning.
 All cultures have their stories, many with universal themes, plots and imagery.
 Stories are fundamental to the psychological development of children.
 They help us shape our understanding of the world and make meaningful connections with each other.
 Stories give us a sense of shared history and destiny and help us see our common foibles and predicaments.
 They help us all confront our fears and formulate our hopes and aspirations.